KNMI/RCC/README.md

 If the research involves data from extern parties we advise to create a data management plan, see e.g. (http://www.wur.nl/nl/show/What-is-a-Data-Management-Plan.htm)

-If not the following rules still apply:
+If not, the following rules still apply:

 - never copy and paste data
 - use scripts to obtain data (and keep those scripts under version control)
--

 We know that it will not be easy to follow these simple rules, but help us to make this easier instead of fiddling with your own work arounds.